A Whiff of Farewell in the Air

 Suddenly, a gruff voice asked me about my love.
 Fear gripped me, but I tried to conceal it as I offered my answer.

 “She belongs to my past, a past I wish I could leave behind.
 The notion that many of the stars we see gleaming in the sky are actually just mirages has always transfixed me.
 It is scary to think that we make wishes upon carcasses of light.
 The wilderness of velvet forests opens up unrivaled opportunities to stage ambushes on the saps of this world.
 Wait, wait!
-Jinn, don’t finish me off just ...Read more
+Jinn, don’t finish ...Read more

 Bowing before the Prophet Khaled